The Association

 organic

-Since the beginning of the asbl, a constant awareness of the population has been carried out through multiple actions, such as interviews with public authorities, press releases and conferences.
-One-off projects have also been carried out in collaboration with the latter.
+Since the beginning of the asbl, multiple activities featuring roses and their historical context have been carried out, such as interviews with public authorities, press releases and conferences.
+Many targeted actions are helping to rise the awareness of Luxembourg's rose heritage in the population.
 Some striking examples: the rose-growers' house Bourg-Gemen in Limpertsberg has been saved from demolition thanks to preservation initiatives and the Luxembourg City Museum, since May 2017, includes in its permanent exhibition a theme dedicated to the history of the rose heritage.

 Board of directors